 Our van conversion in New Zealand, is very different, our own self-build on a plain white LDV.
 Yet the interior, has a lake blue theme with earthy tones, which we wanted, to reflect the outdoor lifestyle that is all around.
 It’s a basic but practical and functional conversion and so cosy.
 In many ways, we prefer it to our La Strada Sprinter!

-From the wild colour schemes of the manufacturers, if you’re buying a factory build or of course, more traditional interiors.
-They will never have the individual attraction of the self-build instagram conversions.
-But with all the other benefits of easier flexibility in parking, accessibility to more difficult places, less problems on the habitation side and more cost effective maintenance.
-The appeal is huge.
+From the wild colour schemes of the manufacturers, if you’re buying a factory build or of course, more traditional interiors, they will never have the individual attraction of the self-build instagram conversions.
+Add on the other benefits of easier flexibility in parking, accessibility to more difficult places, less problems on the habitation side and more cost effective maintenance, the appeal becomes huge.

 We hope you join us soon on the vanlife panel van circuit of travel wherever you may!